CharlesIrvineKC/mozart/guides/event_types.md

 # Mozart Event Types

-Currently, there is just one event type as described below.
+Currently, there is just one event type has been implemented (see below).
 This document will be updated as addtional event types are implemented.

 ## Task Exit Event